 Any citizen of the United States, partnership or association of citizens, or a corporation organized under the laws of the United States or any state or territory thereof, may apply to the State Land Commissioner for a mineral exploration permit on State land in one or more rectangular subdivisions of twenty acres, more or less, or lots, in any one section.
 If it is desired to explore land in different sections, a separate application must be made for the land in each section.
 There is no limit to the number of permits for which application may be made.
 Application forms are available from the State Land Department.
 The application must be in writing and contain a description of the land for which the applicant seeks a mineral exploration permit and such other information as the law and the regulations may require.
-When the application is filed with the State have securely fixed to it a notice containing the name of the claim on which located, the names of the contiguous claims, if any, for which it is claimed as location work, the locator, the depth of the hole and the date or dates the hole was drilled.
+When the application is filed with the State Land Department it shall be accompanied by payment of a filing fee of fifteen dollars.
+Applications shall be stamped with the time and date of filing with the department, and priority is based upon such time and date.
+The land shall be deemed withdrawn from location of mineral claims so long as the application is pending.